AdamPilak/react-checkout/README.md

 Setup:
 1. Clone this repository
-2. Run application by typing "npm run dev" in your projects directory terminal.
+2. Type "npm run dev" in your project's directory terminal.